The Ultimate Storage Guide

 Full Service Storage vs. Self Storage

 There are quite a few tasks in life that just seem to flow more smoothly when you do them yourself.
 However, packing and organizing boxes for storage might be one of those gray areas for many of us.
-As such, it is important to consider whether full service storage or self storage suits your lifestyle and item storing needs the most.
+As such, it is important to consider whether full service storage or just self storage (The Bronx or Queens) suits your lifestyle and item storing needs the most.
 If you’re unsure, let’s break down some of the pros and cons that come with each option.

 Full Service Storage